szemenyeim/DynEnv/README.md

 #### The Observation Space

 Due to limitations in the OpenAI gym, this part of the env is not fully compatible.
-The `observationSpace` variable is a list containing the following variables:
+The `observation_space` variable is a list containing the following variables:

 `[nTimeSteps, nAgents, nObjectType, [<number of features for every object type>]]`